Nærøysund Municipality: Municipal council

-2019-present: Amund Hellesø (Ap)

 Geography and climate

-Nærøysund is named after the strait between the islands Inner-Vikna, Marøya, Nærøya and the mainland.
-This has been an important strait for sea travel along the coast at least since the Viking age.
-The western part of the municipality consist of an archipelago with almost 6,000 islands and islets going west into the Norwegian Sea, with many straits between the islands.
+Nærøysund is named after the Nærøysundet strait between the islands of Inner-Vikna, Marøya, Nærøya and the mainland.
+This has been an important strait for sea travel along the coast at least since the Viking Age.
+The western part of the municipality consists of an archipelago with almost 6,000 islands and islets going west into the Norwegian Sea, with many straits between the islands.
 There are three main islands, Inner-Vikna, Mellom-Vikna and Ytter-Vikna, which all three are connected to the mainland by bridges.
-The largest town Rørvik, with the main harbor, is situated on Inner-Vikna facing the mainland.
-The mainland part of the municipality is more rugged, with mountains up to 873 meter ASL, but also of some lowland areas around the town Kolvereid.
+The largest town, Rørvik, with the main harbor, is situated on Inner-Vikna facing the mainland.
+The mainland part of the municipality is more rugged, with mountains up to 873 meter ASL, but also of some lowland areas around the town of Kolvereid.
+The highest point in the municipality is the 873.58 m tall mountain Fuglstadfjellet, on the border with Bindal Municipality.
+The Sør-Gjæslingan islands were once home to thriving fishing village that was abandoned in the 1970s.
+The Nordøyan islands and the Nordøyan Lighthouse are located at the western end of the Folda fjord.

 Coastal areas in Nærøysund has an oceanic climate (Cfb) as autumn and winter are the wettest seasons, even if the winter temperature is close to a humid continental climate.
-There are two official weather stations recording temperature in the municipality, one at Rørvik Airport at Inner-Vikna island, the other at Nordøyan lighthouse further southwest on a smaller island.
+There are two official weather stations recording temperature in the municipality, one at Rørvik Airport at Inner-Vikna island, the other at Nordøyan Lighthouse further southwest on a smaller island.
 Nordøyan is warmer in winter with coldest monthly mean 1.4 °C, but is cooler in summer compared to Rørvik.
 The all-time low at Rørvik Airport was recorded in January 2010, and the all-time high 32.9 °C was recorded July 27, 2019.